Of Violence and Uncertainty

 "I was just asking you," his mother said with an amused laugh, "Now you've caught my interest."

 He kept refusing to open up almost all night, and it built up to the point that his father was in the mix, as well.
-They sat him down on the couch, looking down upon him in a demeaning manner, he had felt.
+They sat him down on the couch, looking down upon him in a demeaning manner.
+At least that was how he felt.

 "Son," his father spoke, "We know you may be scared, but you really need to open up to us."